Upper secondary education

 c.
 Specialised artistic courses - the fields of dance and music are a pathway of basic education pathway (Ordinance No 223-A/2018, 3 August, amended by Ordinance No 65/2022, 1 February) and upper secondary education (Ordinance No 229-A/2018, 14 August) - provide students with general, scientific and artistic training in accordance with their interests in pursuing further studies or entering the job market, seeking to cover the skills areas in the exit profile of students leaving compulsory education through the knowledge, skills and attitudes acquired in the different education components.
 These are divided into three artistic areas: visual and audio-visual arts, dance and music.

 d.
-Own-school-curriculum courses grant autonomy to schools to diversify their education and training provision, designing a unique curriculum that facilitates further studies or entering the job market, seeking to cover the skills areas in the exit profile of students leaving compulsory education through the knowledge, skills and attitudes acquired in the different education components.
-Therefore, these courses respond to the challenges posed by the scientific and technological development of the world today, allowing the creation of pathways based on the demands and expectations of the community to which it belongs, thus contributing to development and territorial cohesion.
+Own-school-curriculum courses grant autonomy to schools to diversify their education and training provision, designing a unique curriculum that facilitates further studies or entering the job market, seeking to cover the skills areas in the exit profile of students leaving compulsory education through the knowledge, skills and attitudes acquired in the different education components and, in the case of dual certification, to develop the vocational skills associated with each course.
+This educational and training provision seeks to respond to the challenges posed by the scientific and technological development of the world today, allowing the creation of pathways based on the demands and expectations of the community to which it belongs, thus contributing to development and territorial cohesion.

 e.
 Education and training courses (CEF) (Joint Order No 453/2004, 27 July) are an opportunity to complete compulsory schooling of 12 years through a flexible and tailored course that meets the interests of the students, either to pursue further studies or to obtain specific training to be qualified for working life.
 These courses seek to cover skills areas in the exit profile of students leaving compulsory education, as well as the vocational profile associated with the respective qualification, through the knowledge, skills and attitudes acquired in the different training components.